-23 Moreover, I call God for a record upon my soul, that to spare you, I came not as yet unto Corinth.
+23Moreover, I call God for a record upon my soul, that to spare you, I came not as yet unto Corinth.

-24 Not for that we have dominion over your faith, but are helpers
+24Not for that we have dominion over your faith, but are helpers of your joy; for, by faith, ye stand.

 II.
-1 But I determined this with myself, that I would not come again to you in heaviness.
+1But I determined this with myself, that I would not come again to you in heaviness.